MarkThackham/MarkThackham.github.io/Portfolio/machine-learning/machine-learning-seoul-bike-hire.md

   </figure>
 </div>

+The plot below shows the hourly rental counts across the entire year, with clear daily and seasonal patterns.
 There are peaks in the morning and evening corresponding to commuting times, as well as higher overall rentals in warmer months.

 <div style="display: flex; justify-content: center; align-items: flex-start;">
   <figure style="text-align: center; margin: 0;">